-Last year we employed 175 students on a casual basis during Intro Weekend alone and many of these, plus others have gone on to work part-time in ACS and UNICUS food and drink venues, within the 16 hours per week limit that the University advises for students in full time study.
+We employ approximately 175 students on a casual basis during Intro Weekend each year alone and many of these, plus others go on to work part-time in ACS and UNICUS food and drink venues, within the 16 hours per week limit that the University advises for students in full time study.

-We recruited students to act as ‘Brand Ambassadors’ to spread the word about our GeniUS Card offer and answer questions from new students during Intro Weekend.
-We also employed student ‘Food Angels’ to travel across the University campus handing out discounts and samples of our new food and drink offers and much much more.
+We recruit students to act as ‘Brand Ambassadors’ to spread the word about our GeniUS Card offer, Residence Life and to answer questions from new students during Intro Weekend.
+We also employ student ‘Food Angels’ to travel across the University campus handing out discounts and samples of our new food and drink offers and much much more.